 Polls

-You find the button to Build Poll
+You find Build Poll behind the

-behind the icon on the Composer bar - it is pretty straightforward.
+icon on the Composer bar - it is pretty straightforward.

 Here are some more detailed instructions if you need: